Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 An example of a custom defualt Gravatar, on a WordPress website

-We hope this article helped you learn how to change the default Gravatar on WordPress.
-You may also want to see our guide on how to allow user registration on your WordPress site, or our expert picks for the best WordPress membership plugins.
+We hope this article has helped you learn how to change the default Gravatar on WordPress.
+You may also want to see our guide on how to moderate comments in WordPress and our list of the best WordPress comment plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.